 |SPEECH - This actually combines most of the other channels in one activity: the motion of your lips, tongue, cheeks, jaw, vocal chords, lungs; hearing the sounds that your speech organs make; seeing words on a page if the speech involves reading aloud; touch if you follow along on the page or chalkboard with your finger while you read.|

 Assignment: Write all the spelling words from this page in your notebook.
 Allow 3 lines for each word.
 On the first line, write the first two or three definitions of the word (if there are that many).
 On the second line, use the word in a sentence that you make up.
 On the third line, write the word one letter at a time as you say each letter aloud.
 Look at the word carefully, then close your eyes and picture the word with each letter clearly visible.
 Write the word with your eyes closed.
 Repeat these steps until you are sure that you know the word completely.
-When you have studied 10 words this way, get a friend ( or enemy or relative) to read each word to you as you spell the word and use it in a sentence.
+When you have studied 10 words this way, get a friend or acquaintance to read each word to you as you spell the word and use it in a sentence.

 For more frustration, meet the Word Families on the next page.